DIY Christmas Snowman Treats

 - the hat was sized to 3.14″ by 2.23″

-For the head, cut out a circle measuring 1.4 by 1.4 inches from brown card stock.
-Then cut a triangular shaped beak from orange card stock, and a waddle (I used sort of an elongated figure 8 design) from red card stock.
+For the head, cut out a circle measuring 1.4 by 1.4 inches from white card stock.
+Then cut a carrot shaped nose from orange card stock, and the eyes and smile from black card stock.

 Now, using craft glue, add the hat and the facial features to the head.
 Then glue the head to the very top of the ornament.

 To make the arms, simply twist together 3, three inch long brown pipe cleaners, leaving a small amount at the ends untwisted.
 Next, spread out the parts that are not twisted together to form the fingers.
 Attach each arm to the back side of the ornament using the hot glue.

 This last step depends on whether or not you want your snowman to stand up.
 If you do, simply hot glue a round, metal key ring to the very bottom of the ornament.
 I’m sure you could use something else, but I happened to find one in my desk drawer while looking for something to use and it worked perfectly! 🙂

 And there you have it.
 A super cute DIY Christmas Snowman treat that will make them grin with delight!